Header image redox equations

 Redox equations

 Aluminium metal (Al) and iodine (I2) react together in a spectacular reaction to produce the ionic compound aluminium iodide (AlI3).
 When powdered aluminium and iodine are mixed and placed on a watch glass little or no apparent reaction happens - a little disappointing!
-However if a few drops of water (which catalyses the reaction) is added to the mixture then within about 20-30 seconds a violent exothermic reaction happens.
-The mixture of aluminium and iodine react to produce an intense bright glow and lots of heat energy is released.
-However since iodine is a small covalent diatomic molecule lots of purple vapour is released as the heat of the reaction causes some of the iodine to sublime.
-The reaction is best carried out in a fume cupboard as lots of dense purple iodine vapour is released during the reaction; this is shown in the image below:
+However if a few drops of water; which catalyses the reaction; is added to the mixture then within about 20-30 seconds a violent exothermic reaction happens.
+The mixture of aluminium and iodine react to produce an intense bright glow with lots violet coloured vapours and a tremendous amount of heat energy is also released.

 The reaction between aluminium powder and iodine is very violent and lots a dense purple vapour consisting of iodine is released.